Github Push Events

 | groupBy([dayOfWeek, hourOfDay], function=sum(commits, as=TotalCommits))Query breakdown:

-time:hour()function and stores the result in a new field named hourOfDay.Groups events by both dayOfWeek and hourOfDay, creating a two-dimensional aggregation matrix.
-For each unique combination of day and hour, it sums the total number of commits.
+time:hour()function and stores the result in a new field named hourOfDay.Group events by both dayOfWeek and hourOfDay, creating a two-dimensional aggregation matrix.
+For each unique combination of day and hour, the query sums the total number of commits.

 Configuration: